sueszli/uwaterloos-sunshines/README.md

 -   join the two lists [name, salary, scraped data from google scholar]

 -   find correlation between salary and publication count

+> keep in mind: after processing, the repository must go private, the data must be obfuscated and the page should be only accessible on github pages with a little password